Henry's law: History

 In his 1803 publication about the quantity of gases absorbed by water, William Henry described the results of his experiments:

 … water takes up, of gas condensed by one, two, or more additional atmospheres, a quantity which, ordinarily compressed, would be equal to twice, thrice, &c. the volume absorbed under the common pressure of the atmosphere.

 Charles Coulston Gillispie states that John Dalton "supposed that the separation of gas particles one from another in the vapor phase bears the ratio of a small whole number to their interatomic distance in solution.
 Henry's law follows as a consequence if this ratio is a constant for each gas at a given temperature."

 Applications

 In production of carbonated beverages

-Carbonated beverages contain dissolved CO_{2} which is released upon opening in the form of bubbles.
+Carbonated beverages contain dissolved CO_{2} which is released in the form of bubbles upon opening.

 Under high pressure, solubility of CO_{2} increases.
 On opening a container of a carbonated beverage under pressure, pressure decreases to atmospheric, so that solubility decreases and the carbon dioxide forms bubbles that are released from the liquid.